hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 ## Conditional configuration

-The JetWorkPM build system receives *constants* supplied by build commands, which may be used with [conditional configuration](conditional-configuration.md).
+The JetPM build system receives *constants* supplied by build commands, which may be used with [conditional configuration](conditional-configuration.md).

 The top-level `configuration` property of the package manifest specifies the manifest properties in a conditional way.
 The matching branches are combined and overriden properly in top-down sequence, including the program sources and the package dependencies.